chaoDylan2025/Procrastination-Buddy-System/README.md

 A personal motivational page will be unique for each user, and contains all of the images that a user can select to keep themselves motivated.
 The user can change the layout by choosing how many images are displayed per row.

-A focus list includes websites that a user does not to vist while signed in.
-To ensure that the user does not visit those restricted websites, a connected Google Chrome extension will block access to those websites.
-If the extension is not installed, the user will need to manually enter how many times they visited their restricted websites.
+A focus list contains websites that the user wants to avoid while working.
+The user can add new websites to the list or remove any existing websites.
+If the user visits any of the restricted websites, they must manually log how many times they visited each website on the Focus List page.

-If a user attempts to visit a restricted website, they will be redirected to a motivational image or GIF of their choice to help them refocus on their work.

 ## Cloud Services that I selected
 - Firebase Authentication